Specialist home insurance designed around your circumstances

 Thousands of UK households are currently in a position of debt.
 Whilst the worry of poor financial circumstances is a burden in itself, it can be very difficult to arrange home insurance when you have a CCJ, an IVA or have been declared bankrupt.
 You will need to consider a specialist non-standard home insurance like CoverBuilder if you are in a similar circumstance.

-A growing number of people are now utilising the power of the internet to start their own home business and sell their products and services locally, nationally and even worldwide.
-Often overlooked in the process is the acceptance of this home business within the boundaries of your existing home insurance policy.
-As this is a relatively new concept, the home business element is not automatically built into many ‘standard’ home insurance policies.
-Often the default is that no commercial activities are covered.
-Our dedicated home business policies allow for the running of a business from the insured property, along with coverage for a set amount of stock.
+A growing number of people are now utilising the power of the internet to start their own home business.
+They can then sell their products and services locally, nationally and even worldwide.
+One often overlooked issue is how running a business may affect your existing home insurance policy.
+As this is a quite new concept, the home business part is not automatically built into many ‘standard’ home insurance policies.
+Our dedicated home business policies allow for the running of a business from the insured property.
+This is along with coverage for a set amount of stock.
 See more about our dedicated home business policy here.

 When a property is going through probate, responsibility to insure the property will fall with the executors of the estate.
 Properties going through probate are often left unoccupied for a substantial period of time.
 These unoccupied properties are perceived as being at much higher risk of damage or break-in, making many standard insurers reluctant to provide cover.
 CoverBuilder offers dedicated executor insurance, plus a no cancellation fee promise.

 For those who have unspent criminal convictions, finding affordable home insurance can be difficult.
 We offer a wide acceptance of convictions whilst keeping the premium competitive.
-We understand that previous convictions can be a difficult subject to talk about, so with that in mind, we have ensured that your policy can be handled completely online, from quote to instant online price and payment in the majority of cases.
+Previous convictions can be a difficult subject to talk about.
+We have therefore ensured that your policy can be handled completely online.
+That is from quote to instant online price and payment in the majority of cases.
 We also only ask the questions that are relevant to your home insurance quote.

-Many standard insurers are unwilling or unable to cover your property if you choose to have paying lodgers live with you in a spare room.
-This may be because the increased footfall at your property can lead to an increased risk of damage or theft occurring or because the property could be seen as a commercial risk.
-CoverBuilder’s home insurance policy for people with lodgers is able to provide comprehensive cover despite these difficulties, meaning you can be confident you are correctly covered while generating extra income from your home.
+Many standard insurers are unwilling or unable to cover your property if you choose to have paying lodgers live with you.
+The increased footfall at your property can lead to a bigger risk of damage or theft happening.
+CoverBuilder’s lodger home insurance can provide full cover despite these difficulties.
 We’ve also recently launched a brand new host insurance policy for those who host guests at their property either in a room or via the whole property.
 Learn more here.

 Specified personal possessions cover is a specialist contents insurance for items that are classed as valuables and are individually worth more than £1000.
 Valuables include things like precious metals, works of art, watches and furs.
 You can choose to cover these items either within or away from the home when completing your quote.
 Covering them away from home is likely to be more expensive.
 For example, if you want your home insurance to cover a watch worth £2500 and two mobile phones worth £500 each, the total unspecified cover requested would need to be £1000.
 You would then enter the full details of the watch as a specified item and cover it for £2500.